 Over the years, Kevin Lynch was involved in some high profile situations:

-Kevin Lynch doesn't tell jokes — that he leaves to the comedians — his routine is a series of hilarious anecdotes from his refereeing career both home and abroad - and all the stories are absolutely true.
+Kevin Lynch doesn't tell jokes — that he leaves to the professional comedians — his after dinner routine is a series of hilarious anecdotes from his refereeing career, both home and abroad, and all his stories are absolutely true.
 Not many audiences will have heard a former topflight referee “tell it as it is” about his experiences handling some of the world’s top players.